 How Much Sun is Too Much for Your Varicose Veins?

-Heat worsens the symptoms and appearance of varicose veins and spider veins, but that doesn’t mean patients with varicose veins can’t enjoy the best of summer?
+Heat worsens the symptoms and appearance of varicose veins and spider veins.
+Does that mean people with problem veins can’t enjoy the best of summer?
 Find out.

-In the summer, everyone wants to flock to the beach and other outdoor spaces to soak in as much warm weather fun as possible.
-But if you have varicose veins, though, summertime presents difficult choices.
-Though you may want to take advantage of the warmer weather and spend some time soaking up the sun, exposing your legs to the sunlight can have unintended consequences.
+In the summer, people flock to the beach and other outdoor spaces to soak in as much warm weather fun as possible.
+But if you have varicose veins, summertime presents some difficult choices.
+Though you may want to take advantage of the warm weather and spend time in the brilliant sunshine, exposing your legs to the sunlight can have unintended consequences.

-While it’s tempting to simply cover up varicose veins with a bronze tan, patients with this condition should be aware that heat exacerbates the symptoms of varicose veins, and may even cause varicose veins or spider veins in those who don’t have them.
+While it’s tempting to simply cover up varicose veins with a bronzed tan, people who suffer from vein disease should be aware that heat exacerbates the symptoms of varicose veins, and may even cause varicose veins or spider veins in those who don’t have them.
 Why is this?
 It all has to do with how the body reacts to intense heat.

 Why Heat is Bad for Varicose & Spider Veins